Detailed instructions for poster presenters as well as judging criteria.

 Abstract (10% of total score)

 The purpose of the abstract is to summarize the significant findings of the research being presented.
 The abstract is part of the registration process, and, once submitted it will not be available for any subsequent modifications, so be sure that your abstract is complete, concise, and reflective of the overall content of the submission.
-Abstracts are limited to maximum of 300 words (12 pt font) and should be submitted as a Word document.
+Abstracts are limited to maximum of 300 words and must be submitted using the provided template on the on-line form.

 Content (40% of total score)